UnlockedLabs/intro-to-web-dev-curriculum/content/data-and-variables/reading/values-and-data-types/_index.md

 ```
 {{% /notice %}}

 Not surprisingly, JavaScript reports that the data type of `"Hello, World!"` is `string`, while the data type of both `17` and `3.14` is `number`.
-Note that some JavaScript environments may print type names and strings with single quotes around them, as in `'string'` `'number'`, and `'hello'`.
+Note that some JavaScript environments may print type names and strings with single quotes around them, as in `'string'`, `'number'`, and `'hello'`.

 {{% notice blue Note "rocket" %}}
 Notice that `console.log(typeof "Hello, World!");` prints out `string` to the console.
 The `typeof` keyword is not printed to the console because the statement `typeof "Hello, World!"` is an **expression**.
 Briefly, expressions are code segments that are reduced to a value.
 We will learn more about expressions soon.